The Bicolour British Shorthair cat is incredibly cute! Still quite exceptional in the UK, these unusual cats certainly attract attention!

 British Shorthair bicolour silver tabbies

 Relatively new to the cat world, bicolour silver tabbies are particularly unusual.
 They can occur in all varieties of silver tabby, and all colours: silver, golden, classic, mackerel, tabby, ticked and spotted.
 The bicolour pattern simply appears over the top of the standard tabby pattern and colour.
 The GCCF does not yet recognise bicolour tabbies, so bicolour tabbies must be registered with TICA or another official registering body.
-We very occasionally have bicolour silver tabbies available.
+We have carefully developed our tabby lines over the years so that we now have a variety of the most incredible, unusual and rare tabby kittens in a variety of colours and patterns.
 The image above is Muffin - our first bicolour silver tabby girl.
+Read more about our tabby bicolour cats here.

 Bicolour British Shorthair kittens...